torhovland/blazor-redux/README.md

 ## Advantages over vanilla Blazor

 - Implements a one-way model-update-view architecture, by many considered to be [more robust and easier to reason about](https://www.exclamationlabs.com/blog/the-case-for-unidirectional-data-flow/) than a two-way data binding as found in Angular.
-- Application state is kept in a single state store.
-This facilitates advanced features such as [undo/redo](https://github.com/elm-community/undo-redo), [hydration of application state](https://github.com/rt2zz/redux-persist), and [time-traveling debuggers](http://debug.elm-lang.org).
+- Application state is kept in a single state store, facilitating advanced features such as [undo/redo](https://github.com/elm-community/undo-redo), [hydration of application state](https://github.com/rt2zz/redux-persist), and [time-traveling debuggers](http://debug.elm-lang.org).
-- Any Blazor component that is upgraded to a Flatware component will subscribe to changes in the state store and automatically update its view, so you don't have to worry about calling `StateHasChanged()`.
+- Any Blazor component upgraded to a Redux component will subscribe to changes in the state store and automatically update its view, so you don't have to worry about calling `StateHasChanged()`.
 - Blazor Redux supports F#, which means you can take advantage of some advanced language features when designing your types, actions and reducer logic.
 The [discriminated union types](https://fsharpforfunandprofit.com/posts/discriminated-unions) are perfect for designing type-safe application messages, and [the `with` keyword in record types](https://fsharpforfunandprofit.com/posts/records/) makes it simple to work with immutable types in your reducer logic.
 Not to mention that a model with many small types can be created with much less ceremony.
 F# lends itself well to [type driven development](https://fsharpforfunandprofit.com/series/designing-with-types.html).
 However, the Blazor project itself and the Razor pages must be C#.

 ## Getting started